Job Search configurations

 EXTREMEare returned at the top of the job seeker's query instead of the most relevant jobs.

-Featured Jobs versus Custom Ranking: Featured Jobs is most useful for promoting a single category of jobs above the relevance ranking, for example jobs at a certain company.
-If you need to rank jobs according to multi-level CPC (Cost Per Click) variables in addition to the relevance ranking, Custom Ranking is a better choice.
+Featured job search versus custom ranking: A featured job search is most useful for promoting a single category of jobs above the relevance ranking, for example jobs at a certain company.
+If you need to rank jobs according to multi-level CPC (Cost Per Click) variables in addition to the relevance ranking, custom ranking is a better choice.

 Commute search allows job